davidbyttow/davidbyttow/README.md

 ### Hello 👋
 I'm an engineer by day, and an engineer by night.
 I manage teams and write code every day. #AlwaysBeCoding 🏴‍☠️
-- Current: Head of Engineering and Product at Sorare
+- Current: Stealth
-- Former: Game dev and previously Google, Square, Bridgewater, Secret, Snapchat
+- Former: Game dev and previously Google, Square, Bridgewater, Secret, Snapchat, Lyft, Sorare

 - 📫 How to reach me: